 It is during this phase that we work to understand the overall objectives of the web site, or web application.
 All web sites or applications have a purpose.
 They exist to provide a solution—whether that be a complex business process, or simply to enhance your presence and reputation in your market.
-It is during this stage of the process that we work to understand what that purpose is; what solution we are providing.
+It is during this stage of the process that we work to understand what that purpose is; what solution I am providing.

-Using the information from the previous phase, it is during this phase that we investigate all the possible technologies available, and determine the most suitable ones for your particular solution.
-We will also come up with a site map, which outlines all the pages in the site, their content, and any particular functionality that is performed in those pages.
+Using the information from the previous phase, it is during this phase that I investigate all the possible technologies available, and determine the most suitable ones for your particular solution.
+I will also come up with a site map, which outlines all the pages in the site, their content, and any particular functionality that is performed in those pages.
 We will also discuss design issues, such as color schemes, “look and feel”, and graphic elements.

 Although testing is a large part of the development process, it is a known maxim in the industry that developers do not make the best testers.
 They know the system too well.
 For this reason, test plans are written, and testing is handed off to specific people to thoroughly test the site to iron out any issues before the site or application is launched.
-Once we are happy that the site is functioning as it should, we invite you to thoroughly test it yourself.
+Once we are happy that the site is functioning as it should, I invite you to thoroughly test it yourself.

 Once you are happy that the site is how you desire, then I will upload it to your hosting service—or our own if I am providing the hosting—and set up the necessary infrastructure such as databases and domain name linking.
 Your site is now live!